canonical/object-storage-integrator/s3/README.md

 ### Ensure the usability of bucket

-The S3 Integrator charm will share the bucket information to the charms that are related to it only after ensuring the bucket exists and is ready for use.
-For this purpose, the charm will try to call `ListObjectsV2` action on the given bucket + path combination.
-If the charm finds that it cannot run this action on the given set of bucket and path, it won't share this bucket to the related charms.
+The S3 Integrator charm shares bucket information with integrated charms only after verifying that the bucket exists and is ready to use.
+To do this, the charm calls the `ListObjectsV2` action on the specified bucket and path combination.
+If this check fails, the charm does not share the bucket information.

 ## Versioning and Compatibility